dmbarreiro/DOEDA/docs/source/index.rst

-DOEDA's documentation!
+DOEDA's documentation
 ======================

-Design of Experiments Database, or DOEDA, is a database that gathers information about experiments that were performed using an experimental design.
+Design of Experiments Database, or DOEDA, is a database that contains information and data sets about experiments that were performed using an experimental design.
 The main goal of DOEDA is to provide a central interface to easily access all experiments.

-Each experiment in the database is stored as an 'experiment file', that contains information about the experiment such as the title, a description, the source, the design and the data.
+Each experiment in the database is stored as an :ref:`experiment file <experiment>`, that contains both the actual data set and some information about the experiment such as the title, a description, the source.
-A full list of all the attributes present in an experiment file is available in the :ref:`experiment` section.
+The experiments are also given a few keywords to identify their characteristics.

-In order to easily sort the datasets using their characteristics, each experiment is also given a few keywords to identify its characteristics.
+The list of all the keywords and their definition is presented in the :ref:`glossary <glossary>`.
-The list of all the keywords and their definition is presented in the :ref:`glossary` section.
+A list of all the experiment of the database (with their name, description and keywords) is presented in :ref:`this section <experiment-list>`.

-Several tools are also available to turn a datafile into an experiment file, or to recode the levels of factors in a datafile.
+Since many datasets are often available as csv or text file, we created a tool to create an experiment file from a csv file.
-All the tools are listed and explained with examples in the :ref:`examples` section.
+Several other tools are also available and explained with :ref:`examples <examples>`.

 ..
 TODO: refactor validation and schemes + add description in the intro

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    experiment.rst